 - Timing of Income and Deductions: If you’re nearing the AMT threshold, consider strategies like deferring income to future years or accelerating deductions.
 This can help you stay under the AMT phase-out limits.

-- ISOs and Capital Gains Management: For those holding ISOs, strategically exercising them in years where your income is lower or when the spread between the exercise price and market value is minimal can reduce the AMT hit
+- ISOs and Capital Gains Management: For those holding ISOs, strategically exercising them in years where your income is lower or when the spread between the exercise price and market value is minimal can reduce the AMT hit.

-.
 Selling stocks after exercising ISOs can also help cover the tax burden.
-Furthermore, high-income earners can manage capital gains by selling over several years rather than realizing large gains simultaneously. - Invest in AMT-Exempt Bonds: Municipal bonds can be tax-free under the regular system, but some private activity bonds are subject to AMT.
-Consider switching to bonds that are exempt from AMT
+Furthermore, high-income earners can manage capital gains by selling over several years rather than realizing large gains simultaneously.

+- Invest in AMT-Exempt Bonds: Municipal bonds can be tax-free under the regular system, but some private activity bonds are subject to AMT.
+Consider switching to bonds that are exempt from AMT.

-. - Contribute to Tax-Deferred Accounts: Maximize contributions to tax-deferred accounts like IRAs and 401(k)s.
-These can help lower your adjusted gross income, reducing AMT exposure
+- Contribute to Tax-Deferred Accounts: Maximize contributions to tax-deferred accounts like IRAs and 401(k)s.
+These can help lower your adjusted gross income, reducing AMT exposure.

-. - Charitable Giving Strategies: Donor-advised funds or structured charitable giving can help reduce taxable income, lowering the risk of triggering the AMT
+- Charitable Giving Strategies: Donor-advised funds or structured charitable giving can help reduce taxable income, lowering the risk of triggering the AMT.

 Looking for a second opinion?